 Continuous demographic variables include age, weight, height, and body mass index (BMI).
-Categorical demographic and baseline variables include sex, ethnicity, race, age group [REDACTED] C-APPS grade, P-APPS grade, Fitzpatrick Skin Phototype.
+Categorical demographic and baseline variables include sex; ethnicity; region (North America, Europe); race; age group [REDACTED]; BMI [REDACTED] [REDACTED] C-APPS grade; P-APPS grade; Fitzpatrick Skin Phototype; BAS-PP Items 1 and 2; ANLFQ impact, satisfaction, and treatment expectation summary scores; and PGIS.

-7.2 Medical History and Prior and Concomitant Procedures
+7.2 Medical History and Prior and Concurrent Procedures

 Medical history data will be reported and summarized separately from prior procedures data for the ITT and mITT populations.
 Medical history data and prior procedure data will be coded using the Medical Dictionary for Regulatory Activities (MedDRA).
 The actual version of the MedDRA coding dictionary will be noted in the statistical tables and clinical study report.
 The number and percentage of subjects in each medical history category (by MedDRA system organ class and preferred term) will be summarized overall and by treatment group.
-Similarly, the number and percentage of subjects in each prior procedures category will be summarized overall and by treatment group.
-The system organ class (SOC) will be presented in alphabetical order, and the preferred terms will be presented in alphabetical order within each SOC.
-Subjects reporting more than one condition/diagnosis will be counted only once in each row (SOC or preferred term).
+Similarly, the number and percentage of subjects in each prior procedures category will be summarized overall and by treatment group by high level term (HLT) and PT.
+The HLT will be presented in alphabetical order, and the preferred terms (PT) will be presented in alphabetical order within each SOC.
+Subjects reporting more than one condition/diagnosis will be counted only once in each row (HLT or preferred term).

-In addition, any concomitant procedures, defined as any procedure performed on or after the date of first treatment, will be summarized by SOC and PT in each treatment group for the ITT and mITT populations.
+In addition, any concurrent procedures, defined as any procedure performed on or after the date of first treatment, will be summarized by HLT and PT in each treatment group for the ITT and mITT populations.